-You may be required to repay part of your lifetime mortgage if it exceeds the amount that we'd agree to lend to a new borrower (of equivalent age) in comparable circumstances.
-If you have Inheritance Protection and have to repay part of your lifetime mortgage, you can choose to reduce or remove the Protected Percentage instead.
+We may require you to repay part of your lifetime mortgage if it exceeds the amount that we'd agree to lend to a new borrower (of equivalent age) in comparable circumstances.
+If you have Inheritance Protection and have to repay part of your lifetime mortgage, you may choose to reduce or remove the Protected Percentage instead.
+We may also need to reduce the amount of your monthly interest payment so it does not exceed the new monthly interest amount.